snowyu/secondary-cache.js/README.md

 ### cache.forEachLRU(callback[, thisArg])

-executes a provided function once per each value in the secondary level LRU cache, in insertion order.
+executes a provided function once per each value in the secondary level LRU cache, in order of recent-ness (more recently used items are iterated over first) if LRU is enabled.
+Or in insertion order.

 ### cache.del(key)